Teffu-Jaqueen-Mokhoma/Docker-Management-Scripts/README.md

 ## Prerequisites

 - A Linux-based operating system.
-- Tested on ubuntu
+- Tested on ubuntu distro
--

 ## Installation